All Episodes

 But after a while, we just did not talk about certain subjects.

-These are people whom you've known all your life and who will be part of your family until you die.
+If they resist or if they flare up, then especially with family, these are people whom you've known all your life and who will be part of your family until you die.

-And those relationships are valuable and you should not sacrifice them to political purity.
+And those relationships are valuable, and you should not sacrifice them to political purity.

-Mr. Kirzy, what is your advice?
+Mr. Kersey, what is your advice?

-I'll be brief.
+Yeah, I'll be brief.

 I'll be quick and I'll be concise.

-I think a lot of people come into this when they are exposed to ideas that they've never really thought about and then they want to immediately bring that same conversion to whatever you want to call it the truth, the racial truth, to other people that they know, thinking that they're going to have the exact same reaction that they did.
+I think a lot of people come into this when they are exposed to ideas that they've never really thought about, and then they want to immediately bring that same conversion to whatever you want to call it, the truth, the racial truth, to other people that they know, thinking that they're going to have the exact same reaction that they did.

-And the most important thing, like you said, is maintaining those relationships that have been in place where roots have grown for in some cases decades and the last thing you want to do is uproot those by believing that the same conversion tactics for you will work on them and you just need to sometimes find commonality and remember why that relationship flourished in the first place.
+And the last thing you want to do is uproot those by believing that the same conversion tactics for you will work on them.

-But the last thing you want to do is dictate and try to proselytize overboard to where it strains the relationship.
+And what, you know, it's occasional, it's occasionally okay to bring up certain topics and be a contrarian, but the last thing you want to do is dictate and try to proselytize overboard to where it strains the relationship.

 Yes, it's probably true.